eauchat/grama/README.md

 ### CSS classes structure

-Magrav uses a quite structured class toponomy.
+Grama uses a quite structured class toponomy.
-General magrav classes are in the form: `magrav-...` Pages templates classes are in the form: `mat-{{pageTemplateName}}` and `mat-{{pageTemplateName}}--...-...` for subelements.
+General grama classes are in the form: `grama-...` Pages templates classes are in the form: `mat-{{pageTemplateName}}` and `mat-{{pageTemplateName}}--...-...` for subelements.
 Partials templates classes are in the form: `mtp-{{partialTemplateName}}` and `mtp-{{partialTemplateName}}--...-...` for subelements.
 Templates classes are in the form: `mtm-{{modularTemplateName}}` and `mtm-{{modularTemplateName}}--...` for subelements.